-This topic is focusing on churning money in a short period.
-Investors can use these avenues for a quick return on investments or hold it for an extended period.
+This topic focuses on churning money in a short period.
+Investors can use these avenues for a quick investment return or hold it for an extended period.

-- On the other hand, a Mutual Fund involves pooling in small savings of various investors and accordingly invest in the stock market to garner returns on the initial investment.
+- On the other hand, a Mutual Fund involves pooling in small savings of various investors and accordingly investing in the stock market to garner returns on the initial investment.
 As stated in their Prospectus, these investments can be made in stocks, bonds, or a combination of multiple securities.
-Let us look at their differences with a deeper understanding of these avenues of investment.
+Let us look at their differences with a deeper understanding of these investment avenues.

 Stock vs Mutual Funds Infographics